 - You must ensure your home is clean and tidy, that any damage has been repaired and that you have removed all your possessions.

 - You also need to ensure the loft space and any garage or out-buildings have been cleared.

-While we are sorry to see you leave us, we would like to reward residents who have taken care of their home.
+While we would be sorry to see you leave us, we would like to reward residents who have taken care of their home.